 Earthbox kits are available in several configurations and sizes, in both square boxes and rectangular planters that can rest on a deck railing.
 The plastic boxes are made from UV-resistant plastic and come in many colors.

-- Holds up to three gallons of water in reservoir
+- Holds up to 3 gallons of water in the reservoir

-- Holds two cubic feet of potting soil
+- Holds 2 cubic feet of potting soil

 - Available with organic or conventional fertilizer